 The University of Denver offers many options for students who are looking to live more sustainably.
 Below are some suggestions on ways you can start incorporating sustainability into your everyday life.

 Water Bottle Refill Stations: Nearly every building on campus is outfitted with filling stations for your reusable water bottle.
-No need waste money and create trash with buying plastic water bottles!
+No need to waste money and create trash by buying plastic water bottles!